jbarroso/clean-code/README.md

 final String outputDir = ctxt.options.scratchDir.absolutePath;
 ```
 ### Hybrids
 Public fields + methods => Avoid creating them.
-Wost of both words: hard to add new functions and hard to add new data structures.
+Worst of both words: hard to add new functions and hard to add new data structures.

 ### Hiding Structure
 You could think in these options: